SolidBlock-cn/BRRP/README-en.md

 [[dependencies.'the id of your mod']] modId = "better_runtime_resource_pack"
 mandatory = true
-versionRange = "[0.8.1,)"
+versionRange = "[0.8.2,)"
 ordering = "NONE"
 side = "BOTH"
 ```

-**Note:** If your mod uses features that only exist in some versions (classes, methods or fields annotated `@ApiStatus.AvailableSince`), the version should also be specified in your JSON.
-For example, if some APIs used in your mod are annotated `@ApiStatus.AvailableSince("0.8.0")`, you're supposed to write `"better_runtime_resource_pack": ">=0.8.0"` in your `fabric.mod.json`, in prevention of some potential unexpected errors when user installed BRRP lower than 0.8.0.
+**Note:** If your mod uses features that only exist in some versions (classes, methods or fields annotated `@ApiStatus.AvailableSince`), the version may also be specified in your `fabric.mod.json`.
+For example, if some APIs used in your mod are annotated `@ApiStatus.AvailableSince("0.8.0")`, you can write `"better_runtime_resource_pack": ">=0.8.0"` in your `fabric.mod.json`, in prevention of some potential unexpected errors when user installed BRRP lower than 0.8.0.